-Although associated with women, breast tissue is present both males and females.
+Although breasts are commonly associated with women, breast tissue is present in both men and women.
 Your hormones affect this tissue.
-Hormonal changes can cause lumps to form and in some cases, to naturally disappear.
-You can develop lumps at any age.
+Hormonal changes can cause lumps to form and, in some cases, to naturally disappear.
+You can develop breast lumps at any age.

 Some babies develop breast lumps due to the estrogen they get from their mothers during birth.
 These generally clear up as the estrogen leaves their bodies.

-Pre-pubescent girls sometimes get lumps that feel tender.
-These later clear up naturally during puberty.
+Pre-pubescent girls sometimes get breast lumps that feel tender.
+These usually go away naturally during puberty.
 Adolescent boys can also get breast lumps during puberty.
 These are temporary and usually disappear in a few months as well.

-Many things can cause a lump to form in your breast, including:
+There are many possible causes for a lump in your breast, including:

-- fibrocystic breasts (breast tissue that feels lumpy in texture and is sometimes accompanied by pain)
+tissue feels lumpy in texture and is sometimes accompanied by pain

-that move easily within the breast tissue and rarely become cancerous)
+that move easily within the breast tissue and rarely become cancerous

 - breast cancer

 Breast tissue varies in consistency, with the upper-outer part of your breast being firm and the inner-lower parts feeling somewhat softer.
 If you are a woman, your breasts can become more tender or lumpy during your menstrual cycle.
 Breasts tend to get less dense as you get older.

 It is important to be familiar with how your breasts normally feel so you are aware of changes.
 But keep in mind that the U.S. Preventive Services Task Force does not recommend that your doctor teach you how to examine your breasts on your own.
 That’s because there’s little evidence that breast self-examination reduces the risk of dying from breast cancer.
 In fact, breast self-examination may cause harm because you’re more likely to find a noncancerous lump, which could be a source of worry.
 In some cases, this may lead to unnecessary medical procedures to ensure that the lump is benign.